ArneCL/BlogPosts/flexbox-simple-explainer.md

 To the individual items:

 * "Do you want to differ to the way you're being aligned, regarding the align-items propery?" (align-self)
-* "What's the minmum of your size down the flex-direction size (in px or percentage)?" (flex-basis)
+* "What's the basis of the size down the flex-direction before growing or shrinking the items (in px or percentage)?" (flex-basis)
 * "While layout out down the flex-direction, should we grow your size to fill the space?" (flex-grow)
 * "While layout out down the flex-direction, should we shrink your size" (flex-shrink)